ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/mte_on_pixel8/how-to-5.md

 The bug report contains diagnostic output for system services, error logs, and system message logs (logcat).
 The system messages include stack traces when the device throws an error.
 When running MTE in SYNC mode, the Android allocator records stack traces for all allocations and deallocations and uses them to produce the bug report.

-On encountering a tag mismatch, the processor aborts execution immediately and terminates the process with SIGSEGV, using code SEGV_MTESERR, logging full information about the memory access and the faulting address.
+When a tag mismatch is encountered, the processor aborts execution immediately and terminates the process with SIGSEGV, using code SEGV_MTESERR, logging full information about the memory access and the faulting address.
 In addition, the crash report shows the process ID, the thread ID, and the cause of the crash.

 ![alt-text-2](pictures/12_header_of_tombstone_file.png "Header of tombstone file.")

-The line comencing with "signal 11 (SIGSEGV)"  tells us that an abort signal was received, with code SEGV_MTESERR, caused by an access to memory address 0x0b000073c323d595.
+The line comencing with "signal 11 (SIGSEGV)" shows that an abort signal was received, with code SEGV_MTESERR, caused by an access to memory address `0x0b000073c323d595`.

 More detailed information is written to the tombstone file.
 It contains detailed data about the crashed process, including the following:
 * Stack traces for all the threads in the crashed process, including the thread that caught the signal
 * A full memory map
 * A list of all open file descriptors

-The tombstone file includes an explanation of each memory error, such as use-after-free, or bufferoverflow, and the stack traces of the relevant memory events.
+The tombstone file includes an explanation of each memory error, such as use-after-free, or buffer overflow, and the stack traces of the relevant memory events.
 These reports provide more contextual information and make bugs easier to trace and fix.

 ![alt-text-2](pictures/13_tombstone_cause_of_memory_bug.png "Tombstone - cause of memory bug and output from the unwinder.")

-For more information about how to interpret bug reports, see the following Android documentation
+For more information about how to interpret bug reports, refer to the following Android documentation resources:
-resources:
 * [MTE User Guide for Android OS](https://developer.arm.com/documentation/108035/latest/)
 * [Android OS Documentation: Diagnosing Native Crashes](https://source.android.com/docs/core/tests/debug/native-crash)
 * [Android OS Documentation: Debugging Native Android Platform Code](https://source.android.com/docs/core/tests/debug)